JtBVickMikhaek3518/Bible/README.md

 Study: Secondary Student

 ## Why Bible here?
-I didn't create a Reddit account yet. =P
+How to even use Reddit Markdown? =P